Mturco3/AI-ML-Project-2023-2024-285251/README.md

 Learning curves illustrate how a model's performance evolves as it's trained on varying amounts of data, revealing insights into overfitting, underfitting, and the impact of dataset size on model accuracy.
 Learning curves are crucial because they show how the model's performance varies with the size of the training set.
 They can reveal issues such as overfitting or underfitting.
 In addition, they can help us determine whether collecting more data would be useful.
 In this section, we are going to visualize and comment the learning curves for each model.
 - 6.1) Logistic Regression: The learning curve for the logistic regression model is reported in the following plot: <br>
 <img src="images/Learning_Curve_Logistic_Regression.png" width="500" height="400"> <br>
-As we can see, the training score and the cross validation score converges to a value that is not really high, indicating that the model is still not enough complex.
-However, the fact that the results are the same for both the training and the validation set indicates that the model is not overfitting.
+As we can see, the learning curve present a strange behavior: the training score is at its maximum with a lower amount of data, then it starts decreasing (maybe because the model becoming less complex).
+This idea is supported by the fact that the learning curve is initially increasing in the validation set.
+However, the two curves converges at the value 0.87, which is not a really bad result.
+In addition, since the performance on unseen data is increasing, the model is improving its ability to generalize.
 - 6.2) Decision Tree: The learning curve for the decision tree model is reported in the following plot: <br>
 <img src="images/Learning_Curve_Decision_Tree.png" width="500" height="400"> <br>
 In this plot, we can observe that the training score is always higher than the cross validation score: decision trees are indeed prone to overfitting.
 However, even if the training score is higher than the cross validation score, the two scores are really close with a large amount of data, indicating that the model is improving its ability to generalize.
 - 6.3) Random Forest: The learning curve for the random forest model is reported in the following plot: <br>
 <img src="images/Learning_Curve_Random_Forests.png" width="500" height="400"> <br>
-In this plot, we can observe that the training score is always higher than the cross validation score: random forests are indeed prone to overfitting.
-However, in this case the training score is decreasing, indicating that the model is becoming less complex, improving its ability to generalize.
-In addittion, the performance on unseen data is increasing, indicating, confirming the previous statement.
+In this plot, we can observe that the training score is almost constant: the model is slightly overfitting, even if the validation score is increasing and its value is higher than the validation score of the decision tree model.
+In addition, the two curves are starting to converge, indicating that the model is improving its ability to generalize.

 ### 7) Models Evaluation